 You can read more about our visit in our article The nicest viewpoints of New York.

-Entrance to the One World Observatory is also included in the New York Sightseeing Pass and in the Freestyle Pass.
+Entrance to the One World Observatory is also included in the New York Sightseeing Pass and in the Explorer Pass.
 You can find out which of these is most worthwhile for you here: our New York pass comparison.

 #3 Oculus (train station World Trade Center)